gnolang/gno/docs/getting-started/setting-up-a-local-chain.md

 - It affects how the Gno node communicates with other Gno nodes / chains
 - Gno clients that communicate through JSON-RPC need to match this value

+It's important to configure your node properly before launching it in a distributed network.
+Keep in mind that changes may not be applicable once connected.

 :::

 To change the Gno chain ID, run the following command: